 While my benevolent hostility approach has its detractors, I believe that it is a necessary tool in the fight against corruption.
 By using these tactics strategically and responsibly, benevolent hostility can serve as a powerful defense against the insidious forces of corruption that threaten our social and financial well-being.

-Case Studies of Business Heroes in the Fight Against Corruption
+Case Studies of Benevolent Barbarians in the Fight Against Corruption

 Investigative Journalism: The Modern-Day Sherlock Holmes